Employer notifies a change in circumstances for Parental Leave Pay (PPL) 007-05040010

 |

-On the Employee record:
+On the employee record:

 |

-| 9 | New resignation/termination of employment date or amend previously recorded details + Read more ...
+New resignation/termination of employment date or amend previously recorded resignation/termination details + Read more ...
 Resignation/termination of employment advised within 30 days in advance.
 Process Direct To add a new resignation/termination of employment date or amend previously recorded details - On the employee record:

-To complete change of circumstances transaction, go to Step 11. |
+To complete change of circumstances transaction, go to Step 12. |

-| 10 | New return to work date or working on a PPL day or amend previously recorded details including return to work or working on a PPL day exception + Read more ...
-Process Direct To add a new return to work date, working on a PPL day, or amend previously recorded details, including return to work exception - On the employee record:
+New working on a PPL day or amend previously recorded details including working on a PPL day + Read more ...
+To add a new working on a PPL day, or amend previously recorded details, on the employee record, in Process Direct:

-To complete change of circumstances transaction, go to Step 11. |
+To complete change of circumstances transaction, go to Step 12. |

-| 11 | Completing change of circumstances transaction/task + Read more ...
+Completing change of circumstances transaction/task + Read more ...
 When a transaction is created in Process Direct, the Service Reason may not automatically default to the correct reason.
 This should be corrected before finalising the transaction.
 Process Direct

 Where first contact attempt was successful and the employee confirmed advice and no evidence is required, in Customer First, document the records: